columbia/xray/3-use-cases.md

 difficult problem.
 Rather, we aim to illustrate the dangers raised by the lack of transparency in targeted ad placement and hopefully bolster a conversation about how to go about improving this situation over time.

-### Interested in Ad Data?
-Visit our Demo Service

-The above observations were reached from an early look at XRay's data.
-Our <a href="{{ site.baseurl }}/4-gmail-demo/"><font color="blue"><b>XRay demo
-service</b></font></a> has since been collecting much more data, which we invite you to visit to draw your own observations about Gmail's ad ecosystem.

-If you have an idea for a new topic that would be interesting to track ad targeting for, please [send us an email]({{ site.baseurl }}/6-team/).
-We'll try to incorporate your topic of interest into our service and make the ads targeting that topic available to you.
-Due to the volume of emails we receive, we may not be able to respond directly to all requests.